harness-community/idp-samples/harness-account-to-catalog/readme.md

-# harness service to catalog
+# harness account to catalog

 an example python script to query harness for orgs, projects, and services